laidbackware/vsphere-lab-deploy/README.md

 - Switched to deploy the vCenter to another vCenter (may add ESXi host support back later).
 - Removed options for external PSC topologies as EOL feature and removed 6.0 code.
 - Updated Ansible playbook to remove features which will be depricated.
+- Refactored prepare ISO to not need root and dynamically generate the KS file

 Validated on Ubuntu 16.04 with Ansible 2.7.

 ## Fork Todo
-Fix vCenter tasks to not need to ignore errors.
-Check if ESXi hosts exist before building the ISO image and skip if no deployments.
+Fix why ESXi host build async jobs fail unless run as root

 # Table of Contents